cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 In the [`logstash.conf`][repo.logstash.conf] file, Logstash is configured to:
 - Expect events coming from Beats in the port `5044`
-- Add the tag `logstash_filter_applied` to the event
+- Add the tag `logstash_filter_applied` to the events
-- Send the processed event to Elasticsearch which runs on the port `9200`
+- Send the processed events to Elasticsearch which runs on the port `9200`

 ```java
 input {